Critical and Cultural Theory (MA)

 The MA is assessed on the basis of four essays of 4,000 words each (one for each course) and a dissertation of approximately 15,000 words on a topic chosen in consultation with a supervisor.
 There are no unseen written examinations.

-In part one (the taught part) the student chooses at least one of two core modules: Critical and Cultural Theory I and Critical and Cultural Theory II.
+In part one (the taught part) the student chooses at least one of two core modules: Research Foundations or Innovations.

 Optional modules in part one cover the following areas: